armory-io/cdaas-examples/hello-armory/README.md

 kubectl port-forward -n potato-facts-prod service/potato-facts 9001:9001
 ```

 Open `potato-facts` at [http://localhost:9001/ui](http://localhost:9001/ui).
-The graph shows the split between
+The graph plots the ratio of
-facts fetched from Kubernetes `ReplicaSets`.
+potato facts served by a given Kubernetes `ReplicaSet`.
+This ratio will change as your deployment progresses.

 Start your second deployment by run the following command from this directory: